 Bug Fixes and Optimization: Iterative testing reveals technical issues that could harm the player experience.
 Fixing these quickly guarantees a refined product.

-Common Challenges in Developing a Hybrid Casual Game
+What are the Common Challenges in Developing a Hybrid Casual Game?

-We have already discussed most of the challenges in developing a hybrid casual game.
-To better understand them, we will list them in bullet points.
+We’ve gone over many of the challenges involved in creating a hybrid casual game.
+To help clarify them, let’s list them out in bullet points.

 Balancing Simplicity and Depth – One of the biggest challenges in hybrid casual game development.